 As I use the term here, “leadership from many” does not mean hundreds or thousands of people somehow acting like a superb executive committee member.
 It is often more like the actions we see when we say that “a 23-year-old engineer has provided terrific leadership on the X-12 product development task force”.
 Or “factory worker Harry has helped provide excellent leadership on the quality efforts on assembly line 14”.
 It really is leadership – which is why we talk that way – but not remotely of the magnitude of what we would expect of a CEO.
 And in the example of the young engineer or the factory worker, this leadership is possible, at least in part, because of the Thrive mechanism in the brain.
 And once it activates, it can help activate Thrive in others.

 Nothing is more important than a clear understanding of what you need and why.
 And here, once again, the Survive/Thrive perspective can make all the difference.

-It has been my experience that once you start looking at the world through the Two Channel lens, all sorts of insights present themselves and all sorts of interesting questions emerge.
+Once you start looking at the world through the Two Channel lens, all sorts of insights present themselves and all sorts of interesting questions emerge.

 In a world where so many organizations are overwhelmed with initiatives, projects, meetings, and email, a question we often hear from CEOs and their colleagues is: what should I stop doing, and where should I focus my time.
 A Survive/Thrive perspective offers an interesting answer.
 If Survive is being overstimulated, stop doing anything that is contributing to this unless you are absolutely convinced it is addressing a true threat of some magnitude.
 If Thrive is attempting to generate action with 23 initiatives, stop supporting any that do not focus clearly on the biggest opportunity the organization has.
 If it is unclear what currently is absorbing your time, look at your calendar for the last month.
 And reflect honestly.